p30arena/meow_do/memory-bank/activeContext.md

 *   Corrected i18n key usage in `frontend/src/components/workspace/WorkspaceForm.tsx` to use nested keys (e.g., `workspace.createWorkspace`) instead of top-level keys, resolving `missingKey` errors.
 *   Corrected i18n key usage for 'edit' and 'delete' in `frontend/src/components/workspace/WorkspaceList.tsx` to use nested keys (e.g., `workspace.edit`, `workspace.delete`), resolving `missingKey` errors.
 *   Implemented edit and delete functionalities for workspaces in `frontend/src/components/workspace/WorkspaceList.tsx`, including integration with `App.tsx` for state management and adding a confirmation dialog for deletion with the new `workspace.confirmDelete` i18n key.
-*   Corrected i18n key usage for 'error' in `frontend/src/components/goal/GoalList.tsx` to use `workspace.error`, resolving `missingKey` errors.
+*   Corrected i18n key usage for 'error', 'edit', and 'delete' in `frontend/src/components/goal/GoalList.tsx` to use `workspace.error`, `workspace.edit`, and `workspace.delete` respectively, resolving `missingKey` errors.
+*   Implemented goal deletion functionality in `frontend/src/components/goal/GoalList.tsx` and `frontend/src/App.tsx`, including a confirmation dialog with the new `goal.confirmDelete` i18n key.
 *   Modified `frontend/src/api/goal.ts` to fetch goals by `workspaceId` using a query parameter (e.g., `/api/v1/goals?workspaceId=XYZ`), resolving the 404 Not Found error for goal fetching.
+*   Corrected i18n key usage in `frontend/src/components/goal/GoalForm.tsx` to use nested keys (e.g., `workspace.cancel`, `workspace.create`), resolving `missingKey` errors.
+*   Corrected i18n key usage for 'error', 'edit', and 'delete' in `frontend/src/components/task/TaskList.tsx` to use `workspace.error`, `workspace.edit`, and `workspace.delete` respectively, resolving `missingKey` errors.
+*   Implemented task deletion functionality in `frontend/src/components/task/TaskList.tsx` and `frontend/src/App.tsx`, including a confirmation dialog with the new `task.confirmDelete` i18n key.
+*   Modified `frontend/src/api/task.ts` to fetch tasks by `goalId` using a query parameter (e.g., `/api/v1/tasks?goalId=XYZ`), resolving the 404 Not Found error for task fetching.
+*   Updated `frontend/public/locales/ar/translation.json` and `frontend/public/locales/fa/translation.json` to nest `confirmDelete` under `goals` and `tasks` objects, and added `title` keys to `goals` and `tasks` objects, resolving "Duplicate object key" errors.

 ## Next Steps